fluttercandies/extended_text_field/README.md

 default value of textSelectionControls are MaterialExtendedTextSelectionControls/CupertinoExtendedTextSelectionControls

-override buildToolbar or buildHandle to custom your toolbar widget or handle widget
+override buildToolbar or buildHandle to customize your toolbar widget or handle widget

 ```dart
 class MyExtendedMaterialTextSelectionControls